steveLeVesconte/go-game-move-processor/README.md

 # go-game-move-processor

-> This package evaluates indivdual actions in a go game to decide on validity and to award captured stones (points).
+> This package evaluates individual actions in a go game to decide on validity and to award captured stones (points).

 ## Prerequisites